Ntfy Push Notifications

 - Fill in the required fields:

-: Your chosen topic name.
+NTFY_TOPIC: Your chosen topic name.- (Optional)

-if your topic requires authentication.
+PROTECTED_TOPIC: Set totrueif your topic requires authentication.

 Set Up Your Notification Receiver